American International Group, Inc. (AIG) Management Presents at UBS Virtual Specialty Insurance/Reinsurance Conference (Transcript)

 Brian Meredith

 Good afternoon, everybody.
 This is Brian Meredith.
-I'm the North America Insurance Analyst here at UBS.
-And welcome to our next fireside chat here with AIG.
+I'm the North America Insurance Analyst here at UBS, and welcome to our next fireside chat here with AIG.
 Quick introduction here, who we have with us.
 First, we've got, Chris Schaper, who is the CEO of AIG Re.
-He's going to give us some update on the reinsurance market, and how AIG is responding, ask him some questions about that.
+He's going to give us some update on the reinsurance market, and how AIG is responding, we’ll ask him some questions about that.

 We've also got Mark Lyons, Chief Financial Officer; Sabra Purtill, the Deputy CFO; and Shelley Singh, Investor Relations, will focus on some other questions with them as well, a little bit later.
 To begin though, I know Mark and Chris have some introductory comments they want to convey to everybody.